 Activities.
 A unique feature of a Dolphin School education is our extensive residential field trip programme in which all children participate from the age of seven.
 The work related to these trips forms major sections of all departmental syllabuses.
 Annual field trips include visits East Sussex, Dorset, Ironbridge, North Wales, Northumbria, Normandy, and Italy, while specific departments organise residential trips to Boulogne and Stratford.
 We also offer an extensive mountain-walking programme.
 Staff and children participate in a graded fell-walking programme.
 Locations range from the Lake District and Brecon Beacons to Snowdonia and the Alps.
 We also organise sports tours.

-ACTIVITIES.
-A unique strength of Dolphin School is our residential field trip and extensive mountain-walking programme.
-We believe in 'hands-on' learning, whether in or outside the classroom; all children participate in a very wide range of day trips to museums, theatres, archeological sites and other venues.
-Fees include all field, walking and day trips, and the large range of after school activities.
+We believe in 'hands-on' learning, whether in or outside the classroom, and children participate in a wide range of day trips to museums, theatres, archaeological sites and many other venues.

 Almost all costs associated with field, walking and day trips are included in the fees, as are lunch-time and after-school clubs which include: athletics, tennis, short tennis, judo, rounders, cricket, embroidery, computing, swimming, football, netball, gymnastics, craft, hockey, chess, cross-country, rugby, art, table tennis, music, string group, choir, orienteering, gardening, cookery, team building and drama.

 We field teams at all levels in football, rugby, cricket, netball, tennis, swimming, cross-country, athletics, and hockey.
 We are well represented at county level and a large number of our students play with distinction for local clubs.